 This newer form of antifreeze is purple.
 With a hybrid antifreeze, there’s a similar composition but a different ratio of the organic and silicate compounds.
 This coolant provides more protection.

 You will use G13 on the newer model cars.
-Plus, it’s recommended to change this antifreeze every five years.
+It’s recommended to change this antifreeze every five years.

 Can Antifreeze Be Mixed?